Skip to main content

 • Summarize the basics of vaccinology

-• Define the clinical steps required to develop a vaccine
+• Define vaccine design and the clinical steps required to develop a vaccine

 • Discuss how to improve the vaccine coverage